Micro-dynamics and Macro-processes (2022)

 A Maputo-Johannesburg comparative study of intra-household decision-making and state-investment in transit

 Governments in South Africa and Mozambique have made significant investments in transport infrastructure over the last decade but this has not always resulted in changes to transit patterns in the metropolitan areas of Johannesburg and Maputo.
-To understand how transport infrastructure is used by residents in these cities, this research project examines the nuances of household mobility, access and decision-making in selected sites in Johannesburg and Maputo, and locates these everyday and lived experiences relative to government transport plans and policies in each location.
-The institutional partners are the University of the Witwatersrand (Wits), including three research entities Gauteng City-Region Observatory, Centre for Urban and Built Environment Studies and South African Research Chair in Spatial Analysis and City Planning, and in Maputo, the University of Eduardo Mondlane.
-There is also be additional support from partners at the University of Sheffield and ETH Zurich.
+To understand how transport infrastructure is used by residents in these cities, this research project examined the nuances of household mobility, access and decision-making in selected sites in Johannesburg and Maputo, and contrasted these everyday and lived experiences relative to government transport plans and policies in each location.
+The institutional partners were the University of the Witwatersrand (Wits), including three research entities Gauteng City-Region Observatory, Centre for Urban and Built Environment Studies and South African Research Chair in Spatial Analysis and City Planning, and in Maputo, the University of Eduardo Mondlane.
+Additional support was provided by partners at the University of Sheffield and ETH Zurich.

-The study uses a variety of disciplinary approaches broadly connected to urban studies and a range of methods, including an innovative mobile app to monitor and map access and mobility, focus groups, auto-photography, digital diaries and deep qualitative interviews.
-A key feature is the engagement of both undergraduate and postgraduate students who are undertaking aspects of the research under staff supervision.
-Aside from the fieldwork, the project also includes a joint team workshop in each city, exposing students to research team dialogue and comparative methodological approaches, and helping build and strengthen existing relationships between the two institutions that have been fostered over the last decade.
+The study used a variety of disciplinary approaches broadly connected to urban studies and a range of methods, including an innovative mobile app to monitor and map access and mobility, focus groups, auto-photography, digital diaries and deep qualitative interviews.
+A key feature was the engagement of both undergraduate and postgraduate students who conducted aspects of the research under staff supervision.
+Aside from the fieldwork, the project also included a joint team workshop in each city, exposing students to research team dialogue and comparative methodological approaches, and helped to build and strengthen existing relationships between the two institutions that have been fostered over the last decade.
 While the two cities of Johannesburg and Maputo are geographically relatively close to one-another on the continent, they have distinct histories and features, as well as some similarities, making for rich comparative research although this has been relatively limited to date.
-The project is funded by the ‘Mobility and Access in African Cities’ Program of the Volvo Research and Educational Foundations (VREF).
+The project was funded by the ‘Mobility and Access in African Cities’ Program of the Volvo Research and Educational Foundations (VREF).

-The project was successfully initiated with a team workshop held in Maputo in early March 2020.
-Since then, however, the COVID-19 pandemic delayed the fieldwork in both cities.
+The project was successfully initiated with a team workshop held in Maputo in early March 2020, however, the COVID-19 pandemic delayed the fieldwork in both cities.
 Fieldwork was conducted between August 2020 and April 2021.
 A number of outputs are envisaged to come from the research including two reports and several academic publications.

 Sarah Charlton, Margot Rubin and Alexandra Parker (September 2021) 'Micro-dynamics and Macro-processes: a Maputo - Johannesburg comparative study of intra-household decision-making and state-investment in transit', Faces of the City online seminar, 7 September 2021.